 How to Talk to Your Doctor About Your Sleep Problems

 Are you having sleep problems such as insomnia, sleep apnea, fatigue, snoring, or anything else?
 At Koala® Center For Sleep & TMJ Disorders, our doctors understands sleep problems and TMJ disorders.
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.